KudryashovAV/AB_test/README.md

+# Application description

+## API description

+ - Request to `https://analyricexperimentsapp.onrender.com/api/analytic_experiments` has to have  HTTP header `Device-Token`.
+In other case api for this request will return `{"error":"'Device-Token' header value is empty!"}` message and Bad Request status (400).
+   Request with header will return all available for sent token A/B experiment variants.
+All tokens will take part in testing only in younger tests than token.
+If a token was saved by system 3 day ago, it won't be taken part in test created today, but will take part in test created 4 days ago.

+## Admin part description

+ - Go to the `https://analyricexperimentsapp.onrender.com/admin/analytic_experiments` or to the just `https://analyricexperimentsapp.onrender.com/` for checking the list of all analytic experiments.
+Each experiment in this list has the link  to the detail page.
+On this page you can see all options of experiment: name of experiment, available variants, device count in each variant, device count in hole experiment, limits for each variant and current filling percentage.

+---

 # Test task

 We create mobile applications and sometimes we have to run AB-tests to test hypotheses.
 To do this, we need a system that is a simple REST API consisting of a single endpoint.